grinfeld/py_spark_playground/dbt/README.md

 #### Issue: "Not enough permissions in k8s cluster"

-Actually, this one can appear in many faces.
+Actually, this one can appear in many forms.

 **Solution**: You need to ensure that you have all relevant permissions for pods, services, logs, etc and create, update, patch and so on.
 I mean Good luck with this.